Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 - Scrolling a **small** amount of content
 - Scrolling a **large** amount of content

 **tl;dr** For a small amount of content use a ScrollView.
-For a large amount of content use a ListView or Flatlist.
+For a large amount of content use a ListView or FlatList.

 ScrollView scrolls things when the things take up more space than the ScrollView displays.

 Why is there a ListView and why would you use one?

 The ListView manages a large amount of data.
 Remember when Steve Jobs said you could have 10,000 songs in your pocket?
-People though it was great.
+People thought it was great.
 There was a developer somewhere that needed to solve the problem of how to scroll through a list of 10,000 items!

 Seriously, imagine creating 10,000 views and loading them in RAM.
 Sounds like a memory problem.
 Heck! imagine rendering the pixels that made up a list of table cells where each cell is 40 pixels tall...